ninetta12/exe-to-applicationmenu/README.md

 ## What is this and why?
-A script that easilly adds a .exe file to your linux applications menu!
+A script that easily adds a .exe file to your linux applications menu!
 I made this because i wanted an easier way to add .exe files to the application menu and because I was bored

 ## Installation